Looking for a £500 to £750 road bike? Welcome to our guide to the best road bikes you can buy in that price bracket.

-As far as we know, this is the cheapest disc-braked gravel/adventure bike on the market.
+This is one of the cheapest disc-braked gravel/adventure bikes on the market.
 You get an alloy frame, hung with Shimano Sora components and, in the kind of thoughtful speccing that's rare on an inexpensive bike, a 48/32 chainset with 11-34 cassette for gears lower than you usually find on general-purpose road bikes.

 With a responsive, simple frame, surprisingly fun ride characteristics and nicely balanced handling, Pinnacle's Laterite 3 is a great package for those of you who are looking to spend less than a grand on their first or next bike.
 With its mudguard mounts, deep drop brakes and a smattering of Shimano's 105 groupset, I don't think you can really go wrong for the money.

 This is the second-cheapest of Trek's entry-level, aluminium-framed Domane bikes.
 They all share the spendier bikes' all-day geometry, clearance for 28mm tyres and eyelets for rack and mudguards, but lack the shock-absorbing IsoSpeed decoupler in the rear.